nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

-* address of the allocated space: success; the requested space has been allocated
+* address of the allocated space: Success.
+The requested space has been allocated
-* 0: failure
+* 0: Failure

 Example Call